tmorikuicr/espresso/README.md

 ## Installation

-To install `espresso` directly from GitHub,
-Start R and type the following commands.
+To install `espresso` directly from GitHub, start R and enter the following commands.
 ```
 library(devtools)
 install_github("tmorikuicr/espresso")